-Whether you’re a novice property investor or growing your buy-to-let portfolio, it’s always good to remind yourself of the steps between deciding to rent out a property and running a successful let.
+Whether you’re a novice property investor or growing your buy-to-let portfolio, it’s always good to remind yourself of the property letting process before deciding to rent out a property and running a successful let.
 Here’s our quick-reference guide:

 Request a rental property valuation